-- Case Managers will secure Cadet Cellphones under lock and key when not in active use for classroom instruction on MentorPRO. - Cadet cellphone use will be strictly limited, directed by, and actively monitored by WYCA staff. - Cadets will not use their personal cell phones for Sunday phone calls. - Cadets will NOT have their cellphones available for calls, texts, or messages in any format or application during the Residential Phase.
+- Case Managers will secure Cadet Cellphones under lock and key when not in active use for classroom instruction on MentorPRO. - WYCA staff will strictly limit, direct, and actively monitor Cadet cellphone use. - Cadets will not use their personal cell phones for Sunday phone calls. - Cadets will NOT have their cellphones available for calls, texts, or messages in any format or application during the Residential Phase.
 While they may occasionally sneak a text out during class time focused on learning MentorPRO, do not anticipate any immediate response or rely on this mode of communication to communicate with your Cadet.